 | Ineligible Services | Non-IVF treatment costs related to known egg/sperm donorship (e.g., screening, counselling, genetic testing, legal fees). | Costs associated with purchasing donor egg or sperm | Non-IVF treatment costs related to surrogacy arrangements (e.g., screening, counselling, genetic testing, legal fees) |

-As of July 2, 2025, the following clinics are participating Funded IVF Program:
+As of July 2, 2025, the following clinics are participating in the publicly Funded IVF Program:

 How are applications prioritized?

-Participating fertility clinics submit applications in order of the consultation date with their clinic, beginning with March 8, 2024, onwards.
-Applications will be submitted until the available funding for the program year has been allocated.
+Participating fertility clinics submit first-time applications in order of the consultation date with their clinic, beginning with March 8, 2024, onwards.
+Applications can be submitted until the available funding for the program year has been allocated.
 There is no prioritization for age or other factors.

 All applications are subject to review and approval based on available funding.